kencoken/enceval-toolkit/README.txt

    (results compatible with PASCAL VOC 2007 development kit)

 The results thus obtained relate the row (y) in Table 1 of the paper.

+There are also sample launch scripts for the other supported encoding
+methods:

+* llcdemo.m   - Locality-constrained linear ecoding
+* kcbdemo.m   - Kernel codebook encoding
+* FKdemo.m    - Fisher kernel encoding

 NOTE 1: a single run of the pipeline is likely to take at least 3-4+ hours.
 To speed things up, open a matlab pool by calling `matlabpool x'